 Constant care and email list cleaning

-If you want to keep your email list healthy, then regular cleaning is a must.
-This means understanding why bounce rates are high, where spam complaints are happening, and which out-dated addresses are still sent emails.
+If you want to keep your email list healthy, then, regular cleaning is a must.
+This means understanding why the bounce rates are high, where spam complaints are happening, and which outdated addresses are still sent emails.

 How to ensure email delivery?

-You should be able to automate some of your list hygiene operations.
-However, a careful eye and monitoring addresses that don’t engage, suffer frequent soft bounces or are obvious generic addresses unassociated to a single relevant recipient, is just as important.
+You should be able to automize some of your list hygiene operations.
+However, a careful eye and monitoring addresses that don’t engage, suffer frequent soft bounces, or are the obvious generic addresses unassociated to a single relevant recipient, is just as important.

 Filtering out those bad bounce rates

 Soft bounces need a little more consideration.
-Most of the times a soft bounce is a temporary problem, which can resolve itself over the short-term.
-You may find that the email will deliver successfully after a day or two, once the owner will clean their inbox or server fixes their issues.
+Most of the time, a soft bounce is a temporary problem that can resolve itself over a short time.
+You may find that the email delivers successfully after a day or two, once the owner cleans their inbox or server fixes their issues.